jcfk/colormyday/README.md

 ### About

 `colormyday` is the colorful life activity visualizer for the terminal.
-Record your activities in realtime to gain graphical insight into your lifestyle & habits!
+Record your activities in real-time to gain graphical insight into your lifestyle & habits.

 ### Features